 As a worker you may notice that a supervisor has had attendance problems, difficulty performing work, appears to be under the influence of drugs or alcohol, or even exhibits unsafe behaviors.
 You might find yourself “covering” for someone whose work is affected by their alcohol or substance use.
 How to handle this situation is unique in every case.

 Below are a few basic guidelines.
-Click on the heading to find out more:
+Click on each heading to find out more, or download a one-sheet PDF of this information.

 If an unsafe workplace exists, you must speak to someone in charge or take action immediately.
 This is especially true in our industry where rigging, scenery, stage automation, and electrical systems can create special hazards.